wwivbbs/docs/docs/menus/commands.md

     <filename>
     Prints a file, first checking to see if you specified an absolute path, then the language dir, then the gfilesdir.
-It will use the usual checks to determin .ANS, or .MSG if not specified.
+It will use the usual checks to determine .ANS, or .MSG if not specified.

 ### PrintFileNA